bennyrubin/bennyrubin.github.io/aboutme.md

 - In the summer, I wakeboard on the Severn River in Maryland

 ### Music
 - I love listening to all genres of music.
-My current instrument of choice is the ukelele
+I grew up playing classical piano, but my current instrument of choice is the ukelele.